-- o #1.
-They espouse 'First Amendment' and freedom of speech. - Jonathan counters that social media companies have a moral obligation, in addition to a legal obligation, to monitor hate. - o #2.
+- #1.
+They espouse 'First Amendment' and freedom of speech. - Jonathan counters that social media companies have a moral obligation, in addition to a legal obligation, to monitor hate. - #2.
 There is no real economic punishment for hosting hate speech. - Social media sites are shielded from lawsuits by Section 230 of the Communications Decency Act - "No provider or user of an interactive computer service shall be treated as the publisher or speaker of any information provided by another information content provider." - #3.
 Hate online makes profits by driving more clicks. - Social media companies don't want to do anything that impacts their cash cow any changes in algorithms impacts advertising revenue.

-- #12.
-In the book, Jonathan calls on businesses to step up and use their voice to fight hatred. - Do you think businesses have a moral (or other) obligation to push back against hate?
-Explain why. - What do you think are the most powerful ways businesses can use their influence in the fight against hate?
+Question 12: In the book, Jonathan calls on businesses to step up and use their voice to fight hatred.

+- Do you think businesses have a moral (or other) obligation to push back against hate?
+Explain why. - · What do you think are the most powerful ways businesses can use their influence in the fight against hate?

-- Businesses can and should engage in public advocacy. - Businesses must build a more respectful and tolerant society and be willing to make the difficult choice on the sacrifice of short-term profits. - Customers, employees, and shareholders are increasingly rewarding businesses that deliver on social issues - #13.
-In the epilogue, Jonathan references The Book of Exodus when God calls out to Moses and Moses replies "He-ne-ni" ("Here I Am"). - O How does this connect back to the calls to action in the book? - What are your reflections about how "He-ne-ni" relates to your own life and what you can do?
+- Businesses can and should engage in public advocacy. - Businesses must build a more respectful and tolerant society and be willing to make the difficult choice on the sacrifice of short-term profits. - Customers, employees, and shareholders are increasingly rewarding businesses that deliver on social issues.

+Question 13: In the epilogue, Jonathan references The Book of Exodus when God calls out to Moses and Moses replies "He-ne-ni" ("Here I Am").

+- · How does this connect back to the calls to action in the book? - What are your reflections about how "He-ne-ni" relates to your own life and what you can do?

-- In the Book of Exodus, after reassurances from God, Moses accepts the call to duty. - It all starts with Moses showing up, and loudly and unequivocally saying, Here I Am. - While we might think we're powerless against the forces of hate, we are indeed strong. - We can take steps as individuals and create our story of courage. - The freedoms we enjoy today are hard won, delivered through sacrifices of countless other in prior generations who stepped up and said, Here I Am.
+- In the Book of Exodus, after reassurances from God, Moses accepts the call to duty. - It all starts with Moses showing up, and loudly and unequivocally saying, Here I Am. - · While we might think we're powerless against the forces of hate, we are indeed strong. - · We can take steps as individuals and create our story of courage. - The freedoms we enjoy today are hard won, delivered through sacrifices of countless other in prior generations who stepped up and said, Here I Am.

-- #14.
-Jonathan dedicated this book to his grandfather who fled Nazi Germany.
-He also talks about his wife and her family who fled Iran in the mid-to-late 1980's to escape Ayatollah Khomeini's antisemitic and brutal governing. - Do you have family members who were forced to flee their home country due to hatred and bias? - What thoughts did they share with you or what do you know about what they experienced? - How has that impacted your thoughts and views about whether it could happen here? - As you read this book, did you think about their experiences in a new light?
+Question 14: Jonathan dedicated this book to his grandfather who fled Nazi Germany.
+He also talks about his wife and her family who fled Iran in the mid-to-late 1980's to escape Ayatollah Khomeini's antisemitic and brutal governing.

+- Do you have family members who were forced to flee their home country? - · What did they share with you?
+Do you know what they experienced? - · How has their experience impacted your thoughts and views about whether 'it could happen here'? - As you read the book, did you think about their experiences in a new light?
 Share your thoughts.